|EN

 Unlimited data30 days$96Get PlanDigital nomad

-How to use an eSIM in Switzerland without triggering roaming
+How to use an eSIM in Switzerland without getting charged twice

-Install the eSIM before you leave Canada while you still have Wi-Fi.
-That part matters because installation requires an internet connection, and you do not want to be doing setup after landing at Zurich Airport with no reliable connection.
+Install the eSIM before you leave Canada while you're on Wi-Fi.
+That part matters because installation requires an internet connection, and you do not want to be figuring it out after landing.

-Once the eSIM is installed, it activates automatically on arrival in Switzerland.
-Before you land, turn your Canadian line off completely in your phone's cellular settings.
-Do not just switch off data roaming.
-If the Canadian line stays active, your carrier can still register on a partner network and trigger the $18/day roaming charge.
+Once the eSIM is installed, leave it ready on your phone and let it activate automatically on arrival in Switzerland.
+Before you land, turn your Canadian line off completely in your cellular settings.
+Do not just disable data roaming.
+If your Canadian line stays active, incoming background activity can still trigger roaming charges.

-Do not use Airplane Mode as your workaround.
-Airplane Mode disables the eSIM too, which defeats the point.
-The fix is simple: leave the phone active and disable the Canadian line specifically.
+Also, do not use Airplane Mode as your workaround.
+Airplane Mode disables the eSIM too.
+The safer move is to keep the phone active, switch off the Canadian line specifically, and use the Switzerland eSIM for data.

-Buy based on trip length first, then your tolerance for running out of data.
+Pick based on trip length first, then how you actually use your phone.

 Get connected in Switzerland